-Shepton Mallet u3a (registered charity number 1158730) was established in July 2011 and membership is approaching 200, with many activities.
+Shepton Mallet u3a (registered charity number 1158730) was established in July 2011 and membership is over 130, with many activities.

 No academic qualifications are required to join.
 There is no formal teaching or learning and no examinations.
 Shepton Mallet u3a, in particular, comprises a lively and friendly group of people with a wide variety of skills and life experiences.
 By forming and joining interest groups they can share their knowledge, learn from others and develop new interests.
 It is not just about learning, new friendships are made and Shepton Mallet u3a aims for all activities to take place in a friendly social setting.
 There is no specific age limit but members are in their ‘third age’ i.e. retired or approaching retirement, and most meetings take place during the day.

 Many activities take place in Shepton Mallet–in member’s houses and also at The Shrubbery Hotel and the Salvation Army Hall.
 Where there is support, we establish groups in local villages and there are groups in Oakhill, Doulting, Evercreech and Prestleigh.

 Our three walking groups provide the opportunity to enjoy the beautiful countryside around us and, for the less energetic, the Munch Club meets monthly for lunch at various local hostelries.
 We also arrange regular outings to places of interest.